๐Ÿ˜ˆCriminology

 Why This Matters

-Forensic evidence is the backbone of modern criminal investigations, and understanding the different types—along with their strengths and limitations—is essential for criminology exams.
-You're being tested on more than just definitions; you need to understand how evidence is collected, analyzed, and used in court, as well as the scientific principles that make each type reliable (or potentially problematic).
+Forensic evidence is the backbone of modern criminal investigations.
+Understanding the different types, along with their strengths and limitations, is essential for criminology exams.
+You're being tested on more than definitions; you need to understand how evidence is collected, analyzed, and used in court, plus the scientific principles that make each type reliable (or potentially problematic).
 These concepts connect directly to broader themes like the scientific method in criminal justice, chain of custody, and the balance between investigative power and civil liberties.

 When studying forensic evidence, think in terms of individualization versus class characteristics, transfer theory (Locard's Exchange Principle), and reconstruction of events.
-Don't just memorize that DNA comes from blood samples—know why DNA evidence revolutionized forensics and how it differs from pattern evidence like fingerprints or tool marks.
-The exam will ask you to compare evidence types, evaluate their reliability, and apply them to hypothetical scenarios.
+Don't just memorize that DNA comes from blood samples.
+Know why DNA evidence revolutionized forensics and how it differs from pattern evidence like fingerprints or tool marks.
+Exams will ask you to compare evidence types, evaluate their reliability, and apply them to hypothetical scenarios.

 Biological Evidence: The Body Tells the Story